apenasliana/linux/README.md

 # Linux

 ## .config
-    directory with configuration files my of some applications
+    directory with MY configuration files of some applications

 ## text_notes
     directory with some notes for myself